aktfrikshun/gifthealth/README.md

 ### Overview

 The solution is organized into a clean, object-oriented architecture with clear separation of concerns.
 The design follows SOLID principles and emphasizes testability and maintainability.
-See `documents/SOLID_PRINCIPLES.md` for detailed documentation on how SOLID principles are applied in this codebase.
+See [SOLID Principles](documents/SOLID_PRINCIPLES.md) for detailed documentation on how SOLID principles are applied in this codebase.

-For information on technology choices and why Ruby with Bundler was selected (without Rails), see `documents/TECHNOLOGY_CHOICES.md`.
+For information on technology choices and why Ruby with Bundler was selected (without Rails), see [Technology Choices](documents/TECHNOLOGY_CHOICES.md).

 ### Core Components